Which Airlines Allow Emotional Support Animals

 Service Animals Are Still Protected

-They are typically extremely well behaved as well as individually trained to perform a task that can help someone with a specific disability.
-We talk more at length about psychiatric service dogs and psychiatric service animals, what kind of disability a PSD helps with, and what the standard "well behaved" means.
+They are extremely well behaved as well as individually trained to perform a task that can help someone with a specific disability.
+We talk more at length about psychiatric service dogs and psychiatric service animals, what kind of disability a PSD helps with, and what the standard "well-behaved" means.

 What You Should Do To Make Sure You Have No Problems Flying

-There are a couple of things we recommend you take care of before boarding any flight with your ESA dogs, cats or other pet.
+There are a couple of things we recommend you take care of before boarding any flight with your ESA dogs, cats, or other pets.

 Get A Comfy And Spacious Spot on the Airlines